stnolting/wb_spi_bridge/README.md

 | `0100` | write | byte 2                 |
 | `1000` | write | byte 3                 |

-All remaining byte mask combination will raise a transfer error (`err` is set instead of `ack` for one cycle).
+All remaining byte mask combination will raise a transfer error (`err` is set for one cycle instead of `ack`).

 ### Throughput